merzouka/analytics.go/README.md

 The goal of this project is to test out the change in performance when using a cache instead of a direct database access

 # Usage
-run the back-end using the script `init.sh` in the _config_ folder and run the front-end under _src/frotend_ which would allow you to specify the number of queries to be run by a proxy for each type, and observer the results in real time.
+run the back-end using the script `init.sh` in the _config_ folder and run the front-end under _src/frontend_ which would allow you to specify the number of queries to be run by a proxy for each type, and observer the results in real time.

 # Seeding
-you can change the number of rows using the _ROWS_NUMBER_ env variable in the _init.yaml_ configuration files; to find out more information about what constraints do apply view the respective seeding documentation under _seeders_.
+you can change the number of rows using the _ROWS_NUMBER_ environment variable in the _init.yaml_ configuration files; to find out more information about what constraints do apply view the respective seeding documentation under _seeders_.

 # Observations